Biomechanics of athletes with a disability

 Frossard L, O’Riordan A, Goodman S. Performance analysis of stationary throwers: data for evidence-based classification (First edition).
 2009.
 Ed: Queensland University of Technology.
 ISBN: 978-0-9805274-1-4. pp 174

-The synopsis of the PARASHOT project includes a brief overview as well as the lists of publications, grants, collaborations and impacts.
+The synopsis of the PARASHOT project including a brief overview as well as the lists of publications, grants, collaborations and impacts is available as PDF upon request (see contact page).

-However, please feel free to navigate on the website as it includes the most updated information (e.g., p..
+However, please feel free to navigate on the website..